Medicare Prescription Drug Plans

 The late enrollment penalty is an amount that’s permanently added to your Medicare drug coverage (Part D) premium.
 You may owe a late enrollment penalty if at any time after your Initial Enrollment Period is over, there’s a period of 63 or more days in a row when you don’t have Medicare drug coverage or other creditable prescription drug coverage .
 You’ll generally have to pay the penalty for as long as you have Medicare drug coverage.

-Joseph Cioffi Insurance represents several top name companies that offer Medicare Prescription Drug plans.
+JC Insurance Group represents several top name companies that offer Medicare Prescription Drug plans.

-Let us review your prescriptions and help you find a plan that is going to best meet your prescription plan needs, click here to contact me or call me at (458) 205-8398.
+Let us review your prescriptions and help you find a plan that is going to best meet your prescription plan needs, click here to contact us or call us at (458) 205-8398.